splanck/vlibc/vlibcdoc.md

 The goal is to offer just enough functionality for common tasks without the complexity of full locale-aware libraries.

+### Wide Character Conversion

+`mbtowc` converts a multibyte sequence to a single `wchar_t` and `wctomb` performs the opposite conversion. `wcslen` returns the length of a wide string excluding the terminator.

 ## Character Classification

 Character checks live in [include/ctype.h](include/ctype.h).
 The macros